folio-org/stripes/doc/backend.md

 ```

 You will then be able to contact Okapi on port 9130, and ask it what modules it is running on http://localhost:9130/_/proxy/modules

+If you need to log into the virtual machine that is running Okapi and the modules, use `vagrant ssh`.